 In 2020, I launched the Style x Black Writers' Guild essay competition for young Black writers, which I continue to oversee.
 In 2021, I was runner up in the New Freelancer category at the Freelance Writing Awards, where the panel commented that I displayed a "mastery" of various types of features writing.
 In 2023, I judged the Discover category at the British Book Awards.

 I previously held the position of editor at Haringey Community Press – a free and independent community newspaper which focuses on the north London borough.
 Whilst there, I covered important local stories including the Grow Tottenham evictions and the fatal stabbing of Ali Baygören.
 Having lived in Tottenham my whole life, I know the area intimately and welcome any opportunity to marry my interest in local affairs with arts and culture writing.
-See, for example, my interview with Somerset Maugham Award-winner Tice Cin and this review of an Italian institution in Tottenham for Vittles.
+See, for example, my interview with Somerset Maugham Award-winner Tice Cin and this review of an Italian institution in Tottenham.